bcgov/NotifyBC/docs/docs/getting-started/overview.md

 ### Request Types

 _NotifyBC_, designed to be a microservice, doesn't use full-blown ACL to secure API calls.
 Instead, it classifies incoming requests into admin and user types.
+The key difference is while both admin and user can subscribe to notifications, only admin can post notifications.

 Each type has two subtypes based on following criteria

 - super-admin, if the source ip of the request is in the admin ip list and the request doesn't contain any of following case insensitive HTTP headers, with the first three being SiteMinder headers